galaxyproject/training-material/topics/transcriptomics/tutorials/scrna-plant/tutorial.md

 > ### {% icon tip %} Tip: Dimension Reduction
 >
-> You can learn more about dimension reduction by consulting the [An introduction to scRNA-seq data analysis]({% link videos/#video-transcriptomics-scrna-intro %}) at time point 13:46.
+> You can learn more about dimension reduction by consulting the following segment from [*"An introduction to scRNA-seq data analysis"*]({% link videos/watch.md %}?v=transcriptomics/tutorials/scrna-intro/slides&t=13:46).
 >    {: .tip}

 This is usually a two step process: